 If you have questions concerning your prescription drug coverage, call the Medco Member Services number on your Medco ID card.
-If you have questions about the benefit amount reflected on your EOB, call your network and/or claim administrator (for specialty medications see "Specialty Pharmacy Services" in this section.
+If you have questions about the benefit amount reflected on your EOB, call your network/claims administrator (for specialty medications see "Specialty Pharmacy Services" in this section.